 Quickly I stopped eating and grabbed a camera to shoot the humming bird.
 And to my surprise, there were 3 or 4 of them collecting nectar.
 When they fly pass me, I can even hear the high-speed flapping wings.

 They fly really fast but I was still able to take some photos.
-However, when I zoom into these photos for closer look, I find that they are not bird!
+However, when I zoom into these photos for closer look, I find that they are not birds!
 With a pair of antenna and a long proboscis, I can tell that they are moth.

 To find out what they are, I search the Internet and learn that they are Hummingbird Hawk Moth (species: Macroglossum stellatarum), a moth that looks remarkably like a humming bird while feeding on flowers and always mistaken as a hummingbird.

 Humming Bird Hawk-Moth is common in Northern Hemisphere regions such as Japan and Europe.
 There is very limited documentation of this insect in Malaysia so I’m not sure how widespread they are in Sabah.
-Though it is not the humming bird that I has been looking for, I still think that it’s an extraordinary bug.
+Though it is not the humming bird that I has been looking for, I think that it’s still an extraordinary bug.
 The wings of Humming-bird Hawk Moth can beat at an incredible speed of 70 – 80 times per second, which makes audible humming sound and allows them to hover in the same way real hummingbirds do.